networknt/light-doc/content/tutorial/common/discovery/static.md

 ---
+title: Static Configuration
+linktitle: Static Configuration
 date: 2017-10-17T18:12:46-04:00
-title: Static Configuration
+lastmod: 2018-05-15
+description: "Statically connecting microservices in a realistic call hierarchy where each service is hard-bounded to a known ip and host."
+weight: 20
+sections_weight: 20
+draft: false
+toc: true
 ---

+## Introduction

-Now we have four standalone services and the next step is to connect them together.
+Now that we have four standalone services, the next step is to connect them together.

 Here is the call tree for these services: